pablogonmo/github-esp32-ticker/README.md

 - Alternatively you can generate binary files to flash the device easily, or you can use the binaries provided in the files folder

-# 2️⃣SGenerating a Github API Key
+# 2️⃣ Generating a Github personal access token
 The back-end server fetched the source data from github directly by means of the graphQL API which is publicly available.
 The only required is a personal access token which can be generated following the steps:

 1.- Go to your github account settings

-2.- under Developer Settings > Personal Access Tokens > Personal access tokens (classic) https://github.com/settings/tokens
+2.- Under Developer Settings > Personal Access Tokens > Personal access tokens (classic) https://github.com/settings/tokens

-3.- click on generate new token, classic for general use
+3.- Click on generate new token, classic for general use

-4.- set a wide expiration date, and grant the minimum permissions, usually read, user and repo should be sufficient
+4.- Set a wide expiration date, and grant the minimum permissions, usually read, user and repo should be sufficient

-# 3️⃣SShopping List
+# 3️⃣ Shopping List
-Find below affiliate links you can use to purchase the PCB's and batteries:
+If you want to support the project, you can use the below affiliate links to purchase the PCB's and batteries:

 | Product                 | SOC        | Flash | Resolution | Size      | Driver    |
 | ----------------------- | ---------- | ----- | ---------- | --------  | --------  |